Rpatel9675/Rpatel9675/README.md

 <h2 align="left">Hi 👋!
-My name is Rocky Patel and I'm a Web Developer and Engineering Student from Kolkata.</h2>
+My name is Rocky Patel, currently pursuing a B.Tech degree at IEM, Kolkata, with a strong foundation in computer science and web development</h2>

 ###